Subscribe To This Site

 Having said that, many health experts recommend that you take a daily multi-vitamin (and mineral) supplement just to be sure that you are getting enough of these nutrients.

-Caveat: As with anything, you can get too much of a good thing.
+--Caveat for Healthy Eating Vitamins: As with anything, you can get too much of a good thing.
 Don’t overdue on vitamin supplements.
 Your body can handle excess to a point, but beyond that, vitamins can become toxic.
 Vitamin toxicity is not likely to occur if you get your vitamins from food.

 Why do I need vitamins?

 You need vitamins to be healthy and to feel good.
 Vitamins, together with the other nutrients, Protein, Carbohydrates, Fats, Minerals and Water, help keep your body working properly.
-Each vitamin has a significant role to play in the your total good health.
+Each vitamin has a significant role to play in your total good health.

-What if I don’t get enough vitamins?
+Healthy Eating Vitamins - What if I don’t get enough?

-Without enough Vitamin A, your skin and vision will suffer.
+-Without enough Vitamin A, your skin and vision will suffer.

-Without sufficient amounts of the B vitamins, you will not have the energy to do the things you want to do each day.
+-Without sufficient amounts of the B vitamins, you will not have the energy to do the things you want to do each day.

-If you are missing Vitamin C, your gums will bleed and your wounds will not heal.
+-If you are missing Vitamin C, your gums will bleed and your wounds will not heal.

-A lack of Vitamin D will make your bones frail, and a lack of Vitamin D has recently been linked to some kinds of cancer.
+-A lack of Vitamin D will make your bones frail, and a lack of Vitamin D has recently been linked to some kinds of cancer.

-If you don’t get enough Vitamin E, you may feel tired, and studies suggest that you will be more susceptible to certain diseases.
+-If you don’t get enough Vitamin E, you may feel tired, and studies suggest that you will be more susceptible to certain diseases.

-Without sufficient amounts of Vitamin K, your blood will not clot and your bones will be frail.
+-Without sufficient amounts of Vitamin K, your blood will not clot and your bones will be frail.

-These are some of the things we know about the need for vitamins, but there are probably other important roles of vitamins that we have yet to discover.
+-These are some of the things we know about the need for vitamins, but there are probably other important roles of vitamins that we have yet to discover.

 Can I get too much of these vitamins?